vinzynth/spotify-syncer/README.md

 * **DO NOT SHARE THIS TOKEN FILE WITH ANYONE**.
 * Note: the server automatically updates the `access_token` based on if's expiration time if you leave it running, but that is optional.
 You can stop it now.

+### YouTube API

+* Log into the [Google Cloud Console](https://console.cloud.google.com/apis/credentials) and create a new OAuth client ID.
+Choose `Desktop app` as application type.
+* Download the JSON with the client credentials.
+Rename it to `credentialsYT.json`.
+*

 ## Usage